Top

 Sevilla: Ole!

-As it is true that Andalucia is a beautiful region, it is also true that most big cities have somehow similar historic sights, with particular focus on a main cathedral and an alcazar (sort of palace built by the Moors and later on taken over by the Christian rulers).
+If it is true that Andalucia is a beautiful region, it is also true that most big cities have somehow similar historic sights, with particular focus on a main cathedral and an alcazar (sort of palace built by the Moors and later on taken over by the Christian rulers).
 Sevilla was no exception.
 I guess as it was the last place we visited in Andalucia it did suffer from our overload of history in the previous days.
-But don’t let this turn you off.
-Sevilla is well worth a visit!
+But don’t let this turn you off if you plan on traveling to Southern Spain.

 Sevilla, around the cathedral area